schorfES/grunt-lintspaces/README.md

 #grunt-lintspaces

-A Grunt task for checking spaces in files depending on the nodemodule [lintspaces](https://github.com/schorfES/node-lintspaces).
+A Grunt task for checking spaces in files depending on the node module [lintspaces](https://github.com/schorfES/node-lintspaces).

 If you're looking for a [gulpjs](http://gulpjs.com/) task to validate your files, take a look at this one:

 * [gulp-lintspaces](https://github.com/ck86/gulp-lintspaces)

+## Issues & feature requests

+This grunt task is just a wrapper for the node module called [lintspaces](https://github.com/schorfES/node-lintspaces).
+If you have any issues or feature requests, please consider if this may belongs to the node module its self.

 ## Getting Started
 _If you haven't used [grunt](http://gruntjs.com/) before, be sure to check out